bab3l/go-netbox/docs/VLAN.md

 ### NewVLAN

-`func NewVLAN(id int32, url string, displayUrl string, display string, vid int32, name string, ) *VLAN`
+`func NewVLAN(id int32, url string, display string, vid int32, name string, ) *VLAN`

 NewVLAN instantiates a new VLAN object
 This constructor will assign default values to properties that have it defined,